AJones2021/Currency-Converter/README.md

 #handy to have for traveling

-#simply click which which countries currency to start with and which countries currency to convert to, then input the amount to convert. after clicking the button, results will appear.
+#simply click which countries currency to start with and which countries currency to convert to, then input the amount to convert. after clicking the button, results will appear.